jeftegoes/AwsOverview/Storage/Amazon S3.md

     - By caching the response, the browser does not have to send preflight requests to Amazon S3 if the original request will be repeated.
   - `ExposeHeader` - Identifies the response headers (in this example, `x-amz-server-side-encryption`, `x-amz-request-id`, and `x-amz-id-2`) that customers are able to access from their applications (for example, from a JavaScript XMLHttpRequest object).

-# 25. MFA Delete
+# 26. MFA Delete

-- **MFA (Multi-Factor Authentication)** - Force users to generate a code on a device (usually a mobile phone or hardware) before doing important operations on S3.
+- **MFA (Multi-Factor Authentication):** Force users to generate a code on a device (usually a mobile phone or hardware) before doing important operations on S3.
 - **MFA will be required to**
   - Permanently delete an object version.
   - Suspend Versioning on the bucket.